-- V-Trigger - Torrent of Power - Necalli transforms for the remainder of the round, gaining new combos, modified frame data, and a stronger Critical Art, but losing access to his V-Reversal.
+- V-Trigger I - Torrent of Power - Necalli transforms for the remainder of the round, gaining new combos, modified frame data, a stronger Critical Art, and a new leaping slash attack.

 R. Mika returns to show the world her wrestling prowess and earn the title of "Star of the Ring".
 With the help of her tag-team partner Nadeshiko, the "7-Colored Bomber" will take on all comers to prove that her style of fighting makes her just as explosively powerful as her idol, Zangief.

 - V-Skill - Heated Mic Performance - Grants her one hit of armor as she charges up the strength of her throws, ending in a mic thrown at the opponent.

 - V-Reversal - Peach Gator - A stunning kick that leads into a throw that knocks the opponent down.

 - V-Trigger I - Nadeshiko (Above/Front/Behind) - Mika calls on her teammate Nadeshiko to deliver a dropkick to the opponent from the front or back, or a body splash from above.